barcrange/AWS-SSH-PASSWORD/README.md

 # AWS-SSH-PASSWORD
-This script help to change from key file during ssh to password
+This script help to Enable Password Authentication in AWS ec2 Instances

 ## Usage just run
 ```